 If God intended us to subsist on coconuts, He wouldn’t have made them so temperature-exclusive.

-I don’t think coconut oil should be your exclusive fat, but there are diets that instruct the users to take a Tbs of coconut oil before every meal and have you cooking everything with coconuts.
+I don’t think coconut oil should be your exclusive fat, but there are diets that instruct the users to take a tablespoon of coconut oil before every meal and have you cooking everything with coconuts.
 I’m happy to order my coconut oil with the help of UPS, but traditional societies wouldn’t always have had access to coconut oil.

 That being said, when Dr. Weston A. Price studied traditional cultures and their diets, he found that some tribes traveled far and wide to obtain fish.
 Not everyone has fish, not everyone has coconut oil.
 Did traditional Europeans and early Americans have access to coconut oil via trading?